What is the Role of Art in “Health”?

 (Psst.
 Take a moment to answer for yourself.
 I’ll wait!)

-I pose this question in talks around the world—with artists, students, healthcare providers, youth, researchers, educators, anyone.
-And the answers are fascinating; maybe some will resonate with you:
+I pose this question in talks around the world — to creatives, healthcare providers, entrepreneurs, youth, media, educators, and more.
+Their answers are fascinating; maybe some will resonate with you:

 Examples

-Some folx say well-being comes from a sense of connection and belonging.
+Some people say wellbeing comes from a sense of connection and belonging.
 Others mention a sense of meaning or purpose.

 Still others define it as being able to pursue interests, or being part of something larger than themselves—like collective traditions, rituals, celebrations, narratives, creative pursuits.